 Global warming is a threat to the human and biological habitat on Earth because the melting ice from the Polar Regions and glaciers threaten to increase ocean levels and to inundate large inhabited islands and large cities, the homes of millions of people.
 Another example, increasing desertification destroys farmlands and reduces the amount of available food crops and food for millions and forces former farmers to leave their land and often end up as refugees elsewhere.
 There are many other examples but the issue is that Gaia, as a habitat for biological life, is changing drastically and the emerging environment will be different, perhaps totally different from the one we like.

 The nervous system of Gaia is just a metaphor – but take it seriously!
-Awareness of the global situation is not what it should be, but consensus that we need a “Wiser Earth” is increasing and spreading faster through social media and global communication than anyone envisaged a few decades ago.
+Awareness of the global situation is not what it should be, but the consensus, that we need a “Wiser Earth”, is increasing and spreading faster through social media and global communication than anyone envisaged a few decades ago.
 Now we can do something fundamental together!

 If you read this, you are one of those that will be part of the change!